 She had this idea of a federated syndicated class, and it was with some local tech expertise that this class was able to syndicate in student blogs (via RSS. cough. ahem. it. still. works.) to the course, or Motherblog.

 All of this took place before there was social media.
 Before the LMSes were entrenched.

 We talked about the outcomes writing in public, the challenges of assessment (she had her students build their own rubric), the amazing things her students did (and are still doing) how students were using media early, of the impact of the authors and people students were studying entering and being part of the course.
 One notable attribute that I respected in Barbara’s teaching, and also the ay Jim Groom taught/teaches– is that as a teacher she did the same assignments she asked of her students.
 She becomes part of the community, not some sort of policewoman/grade cop (my words, not hers).

 There’s a lot to her ideas still key to what is happening in Connected Courses.
 Thanks Barbara for many things, sharing this time (and seeing your bobcat photos, get those on flickr!)

-The post "A Conversation with the Mother of the Motherblog" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/11/motherblog/) on November 18, 2014.
+The post "A Conversation with the Mother of the Motherblog" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2014/11/motherblog/) on November 18, 2014.